Kitware/VTK-m/docs/changelog/NewFitlerInterface.md

 This new design also made Filter implementations thread-safe by default.
-Filter implementations are encouraged to take advantage of the new design and removing shared metatable states from their `DoExecute`, see Docygen documentation in NewFilter.h
+Filter implementations are encouraged to take advantage of the new design and removing shared metatable states from their `DoExecute`, see Doxygen documentation in NewFilter.h

 Filter implementations are also re-organized into submodules, with each submodule